-ANNOUNCEMENT: I’ve started a free Substack — “The Cormac Jones Journal” — which I’m committing to posting on once a week.
+ANNOUNCEMENT: I’ve had to pause from my weekly Substack — “The Cormac Jones Journal” — but I haven’t yet committed to abandoning it.
+Hopefully I’ll be able to pick up writing there again.
+I welcome others to explore the archive.
 If you’re here, you’ll want to be there, too.
-There are things I can do here that I can’t do there (Bible fractals), and things I can do there that I can’t do here (social interaction), so the two sites should make a good tandem.
+There are things I can do here that I can’t do there (Bible fractals), and things I can do there that I can’t do here (social interaction), so the two sites make a good tandem.

 More to come!